Normal People by Sally Rooney

 The execution of the romance was enjoyable to read as it achieves what I believe a good romance should; it presents the relationship with a challenge, such as their difference in class for example, that must be overcome and in so doing giving the romance an almost forbidden, star-crossed lovers quality.

-I love the realism that Rooney’s writing evokes but at times, the lines between realism and mundane•ness are blurred making parts of the story seem a bit monotone and pedestrian.
+I love the realism that Rooney’s writing evokes though at times it seemed a bit pedestrian.
 The story continually jumps from one present to another and employs the use of flashbacks to fill in the gaps between time jumps.
 I thought this was an interestingly atypical approach, but it was a bit hard to keep track of the present scenario.
 As most of the flashbacks occur mid-dialogue, it was difficult to remember what the original conversation was about when the story jumped back to the present.

-I think the characters develop well, from Marianne’s acceptance of her unlovable nature to Connell’s growing feeling of lack of belonging and subsequent descent into depression.
+The characters were developed with a lot of depth, from Marianne’s acceptance of her unlovable nature to Connell’s growing feeling of lack of belonging and subsequent descent into depression.
 They both come to realize that they aren’t like normal people because they feel alienated from their social circles and environment.
-The romance however, which is the main driving force of the story, doesn’t provide any sense of closure.
-Normal People leaves you with the impression that Connell and Marianne have come to terms with their new found friendship, but it seemed to me that they were just as confused and estranged about their relationship as they were to begin with, which unfortunately gave the story a weak ending for me.
-Overall I did enjoy this book and therefore I rate Normal People..
+Overall I did enjoy this book and the somewhat open-ended nature of the ending and therefore I rate Normal People..

 Until next time!